The City of Fridley's Energy Goals:

 - Set goals: Work with your champion or other interested congregants to understand the purpose of the green team.
 Setting goals or milestones can help focus the group on what activities they do in their first few months of formation.

 The City of Fridley is here to help.
 Contact Rachel Workin, Environmental Planner with the City of Fridley for materials or general questions.
-Call her direct at 763-572-3594 or email: Rachel.Workin@FridleyMN.gov.
+Contact Rachel by phone at 763-572-3594 or email Rachel.Workin@FridleyMN.gov.